Miles just looked at Laura, ‘I can see how this sort of thing would get a person in, you interest me greatly. Go on.’

 ‘He would.
 He needs to know we have this reach but that we’re not monsters, that we could have done as we wished with her little sister as well -’

 ‘Primary-aged.
-What I’ve spent a long time setting up is getting the older girl to agree with all this.’
+What I’ve spent a long time setting up is getting the older girl to agree to all this.’

-‘She’ll be waiting in a neutral place, with someone she trusts with her.
-You’ll arrive and speak with her.
+‘She’ll be waiting at a neutral place, with someone she trusts with her, you’ll arrive and speak with her.
 It’s necessary you do actually make this trip, even though the photo which reaches him is a fake.
-Photos on this meeting now won’t be used unless they have to be, later.
+Photos of this meeting you’ll have won’t be used unless they have to be, later.